josepot/bonecoin-testsuite/README.md

 # Bonecoin Test Suite

-## How to use it
+## How to Use It

-1. Change path of `bonecoin-core` and `utxo-wallet-assignment` in your Cargo.toml
+1. Change the path of `bonecoin-core` and `utxo-wallet-assignment` in your `Cargo.toml`.
-2. Run `cargo t`
+2. Run `cargo t`.
-3. Enjoy
+3. Enjoy!

 ## Credits

-I haven't wrote any of these tests I've just complied them into one place.
+I haven't written all of these tests; I've just compiled them into one place alongside a few of mine.

-Discord usernames:
+**Discord Usernames:**
 - bigtava
 - esteblock
 - krayt78